 I am concluding my Pennsylvania Human Trafficking Statute blog series with important information about restitution to victims.
 Also, as explained below, pursuant to the statute, victims of human trafficking may be eligible for benefits and compensation under the Crime Victims Act.

 This is the fifth in a series of posts summarizing the civil causes of action available under the PA Human Trafficking Statute.
 Thus far, I have addressed who can sue under the statute, who can be sued, and the powerful list of “nondefenses” provided within the statute.
 This post addresses the various types of civil damages that are recoverable under the statute.

 This is the fourth in a series of posts summarizing the civil causes of action available under the PA Human Trafficking Statute.
 Thus far, I have addressed who can sue under the statute and who can be sued.
 This post will address the powerful list of “nondefenses” provided within the statute.

 This is the third post in a series of posts breaking down the civil causes of action available under the Pennsylvania Human Trafficking Statute.
 In my last post, I discussed who could bring a case under the statute; this post addresses who can be sued.
-The text of the statute allows victims of the sex… Continue Reading

 In my prior post, I wrote about the first civil lawsuit filed under Pennsylvania’s Human Trafficking Statute.
 In my next series of posts, I will break down the various aspects of this statute.
 I’ll begin with a discussion of who can bring a civil case under the statute.

 In the first civil lawsuit under the Pennsylvania human trafficking statute, a hotel in Northeast Philadelphia has been accused of providing rooms to human traffickers.
 The statute establishes that businesses that directly or indirectly benefit from human trafficking can be forced to pay compensation to victims.
 A person commits an offense if the person knowingly traffics or knowingly attempts to traffic another person, knowing that the other person will be subjected to forced labor or services.